Sharp Thresholds in Random Simple Temporal Graphs: Connections to other models

-Even more recently, it was shown in \cite{Janna} that the number of calls until all agents become experts does not exceed its expected value \aas We remark that the actual lemma in~\cite{Janna} states a weaker bound on time (to achieve a stronger bound on the probability), but an intermediate step of the proof directly implies the following:
+As for the number of calls until all agents become experts, it is known that it does not exceed its expected value \aas.
+The best bound to date appears to be from~\textcite{burman2021time}.
+We remark that the actual lemma in~\cite{burman2021time} states a weaker bound on time (to achieve a stronger bound on the probability), but an intermediate step of the proof directly implies the following: